2014 Award Recipients

 Gertrude Austin Marti Award in Theology

-Marti Award Winner Gabriella Cozzi with Department Chair Matt Ashley
+Marti Award winner Jenna Ahn with Department Chair Matt Ashley

 The Gertrude Austin Marti Award in Theology is given to a graduating senior who has given evidence of qualities of personal character and academic achievement in theological studies.
-This year it goes to Gabriella Cozzi, with our congratulations.
-Gabriella graduates with a double major in Theology and Science Pre-Professional Studies.
-She plans to attend medical school in the fall.
+This year it goes to Jenna Ahn, with our congratulations.
+Jenna graduates with a major in Theology and a supplemental major in Pre-Health.

 The Reverend Joseph H.Cavanaugh Award

-Cavanaugh Award Winner Cameron Cortens with Department Chair Matt Ashley
+Cavanaugh Award winner Brittany Abt with Department Chair Matt Ashley

 The Cavanaugh Award is given to the senior who has evidenced high qualities of personal character and academic excellence in theological studies.
 It was established in 1960 in honor of Father Joseph Cavanaugh, C.S.C., former head of the Department of Theology.
-This year's award goes to Cameron Cortens, with our congratulations.
-Cameron graduates with a double major in Theology and Philosophy.
-He plans to work for a service organization abroad starting this summer.
+This year's award goes to Brittany Abt, with our congratulations.
+Brittany graduates with a double major in Theology and Philosophy, and a supplemental major in Pre-Health.